Fuel Effeciency Pays off for Truck Drivers

 So what are some of the perks of the MISSION MPG program?

 The Grand Prize winner gets a Harley Davidson at the annual event shown in the video, and four additional drivers received Honda 4-wheelers.
-These prizes are on top of the cash bonuses the top 40, 25, and 10% of drivers earned for their fuel efficiency!
-If that’s not an incentive, I don’t know what is!
+These prizes are on top of the cash incentives the top 40, 25, and 10% of drivers earned for their fuel efficiency!
+If that’s not an perk, I don’t know what is!

 Find out how YOU can join the mission - Go to JoinMissionMPG.com for details!